FarhadG/javascript-summons/README.md

 ## Credits

-These summons were inspired by the many wonderful resources (i.e. RubyMonk, CoderByte, Javascript Koans, etc.) challenging developers everyday to become better coders.
+These summons were inspired by the many wonderful resources (i.e. RubyMonk, CoderByte, Javascript Koans, etc.) who challenge developers everyday to become better coders.